akatief/jekylltest/_posts/2022-11-01-quantum-computing-for-computer-engineers-part-1/2022-11-01-quantum-computing-for-computer-engineers-part-1.md

 date: 2022-11-01
 tags:
   - Quantum Computing
+  - Linear Algebra
-author: Gilberto Manunza, Federico Tiblias
+author: Federico Tiblias
+author: Gilberto Manunza
 ---

 Here’s the thing about Quantum Computing: it is one of the most